canpesc/common-digital-layout/src/pesctranscriptconverter/Readme.md

 ### Converting XML to HTML

-Use "tohtml" switch with 3 parameters:
+Use "tohtml" switch with 4 parameters:
 1. Path to XML file to be converted
 2. Intended name of the HTML file to generate
 3. Path to the primary XSLT file for the transformation (note that any Includes do not need to be explicitly added)
+4. Optional locale (default "en-CA")

 #### Example

-`pesctranscriptconvert.exe tohtml "CollegeTranscript.xml" "CollegeTranscript.html" "CollegeTranscript.xsl"`
+`pesctranscriptconvert.exe tohtml "CollegeTranscript.xml" "CollegeTranscript.html" "CollegeTranscript.xsl" fr-CA`

 ### Converting HTML to PDF